komunitin/komunitin/README.md

 useful tool for local communities to build more resilient and sustainable economic structures.

 ## Demo
 Check the installed version of the current `master` branch at [test.komunitin.org](https://test.komunitin.org).
-It uses dummy data.
+It uses dummy data from [demo.integralces.net](https://demo.integralces.net)

 * user: noether@integralces.net
 * password: integralces